AlxcNL/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 # Caching & Connection Pooling

 ## Caching (TBD)
-Caching is a mechanism used to speed up read and write operations between two components of a system, typically when one component (such as a database or disk) is significantly slower than the other (such as a processor or memory).
+Caching is a mechanism used to speed up **read operations** between two components of a system, typically when one component (such as a database or disk) is significantly slower than the other (such as a processor or memory).

 To accelerate **read operations**, previously fetched or computed data is stored in a temporary, faster storage layer called a cache.
 When the same data is requested again, it can be served from the cache instead of retrieving it from the slower original source.

-To accelerate **write operations**, new or updated data is temporarily written to the cache first, and then written back to the original source at a later, more optimal time.
-This is known as write caching.

 In the diagram below, two components are shown: the *Application* and the *Disk*.
-The running application needs to read data from and write data to the disk.
-To speed up these operations, a cache layer is placed between the two components.
+The running application needs to read data from the disk.
+To speed up these read operations, a cache layer is placed between the two components.
 The *Cache Manager* stores previously accessed data in RAM, so that when the application requests the same data again, it can be retrieved from RAM instead of the slower disk.

 ```mermaid
 flowchart TB